OleHolmNielsen/GPAW-benchmark-2020/README.md

 eb --version
 ```

+The EasyBuild version must be 4.2.0 or newer.

 Step 3: Build the foss-2019b toolchain
 --------------------------------------

-EasyBuild version 4.2.0 (and later) contains the foss-2019b toolchain
-which is used to build GPAW.
+EasyBuild version 4.2.0 (and newer) contains the foss-2019b toolchain which must be used to build GPAW.
 The foss toolchain contains the following modules:

 ```